Divi vs Astra: Which is the Best Multipurpose WordPress Theme?

 Aside from the free version of Astra, the entry-level Astra Pro license, which costs $59 a year, is the cheapest way to get access to one of these premium themes.

-However, as the $59 Astra Pro license doesn’t include all of the premium Astra features (you’ll need the Agency Bundle for that), the $89 Divi yearly license is the lowest priced way to unlock all of the features of one of these themes.
+However, as the $59 Astra Pro license doesn’t include all of the premium Astra features (you’ll need to pay more for these), the $89 Divi yearly license is the lowest priced way to unlock all of the features of one of these themes.

 Also, while the free version of Astra may be tempting, don’t choose the free version just because of its lack of a price tag.